alimohebbi/test-reuse-study/README.md

 - python3.7-dev
 - 8 GB RAM
 - Android Emulator for Android 6 API 23
+- sdkmanager 21, 23, 25
 - Appium 1.21.0

-> Install android emulator
-> Emulator should be accessible from command line.
+> Install android emulator and sdkmanager ([download link](https://developer.android.com/studio)) and make sure emulator is accessible from command line.
-> For example running `emualtor -avd emulator1` should result in running the emulator.
+> Execution of `emualtor -avd emulator1` in terminal should result in running the emulator.